qwreey/quick-settings-tweaks/README.md

 ### Contribution and Issues

+Keep in mind that there may be one or a few developers, but there may be many issues and users.
+I think you know how to behave with manners without even having to say it.

+#### Raise an issue

-**You must search your issue first.** duplicated issue will be closed, and disturb developer's time.
+If you want to raise an issue, First, **you must search your issue first.** duplicated issue will be closed, and disturb developer's time.

+Second, **you must attach a related log files, gnome version and extension version informations.** if you don't provide information much about your issue, it is hard to solve your issue.

+And last, **you must use well-formed english** You can use a translator or AI to write it, so avoid wasting time by having the developer translate and take notes.
+This takes up a surprising amount of the developer's time, making analysis very difficult, especially if the logs are mixed in English and other languages.

+#### PR and code contribution

-If you want to contribute, you must pull `dev` branch. **Not master branch.** master branch is release branch, because AUR and some user distributions use master branch as build source. **If you create pull-request to master branch, it will be closed.** you should re-open PR to dev branch.
+If you want to contribute, **you must pull `dev` branch, Not master branch.** master branch is release branch, because AUR and some user distributions use master branch as build source. **If you create pull-request to master branch, it will be closed.** you should re-open PR to dev branch.

 ### Testing